ybo-source/synapse-net-challenge/scripts/annotation/vesicles/README.md

 - Closing the window will open the next volume.
 If you want to stop press `Stop Correction` before closing.
 - When you restart the tool via `python correct_vesicles.py` it will automatically continue with the next volume to annotate.

-The functionality of the napari label layer (that we use for painting etc.) is explaiend [here](TODO).
+The functionality of the napari label layer (that we use for painting etc.) is explaiend [here](https://napari.org/stable/howtos/layers/labels.html).
-[This video](TODO) shows example correction for one volume and the short videos below show individual steps:
+[This video](https://drive.google.com/file/d/1bnV1I3ojbPXadxPqqMTlNnlFiAZYtJHi/view?usp=sharing) and [this video](https://drive.google.com/file/d/1Ovh7rxIjRyxMfk9Q_s2RSieXw0V3Ut_V/view?usp=sharing) show example corrections for one volume and the short videos below show individual steps:

 1. Removing false positives with fill tool: